Himalayan Yoga Academy

 This classification of the gunas can be illustrated by somebody receiving the results of an exam.
 The pass result gives the feeling of happiness, and according to this classification, happiness or sukha would come in the sattwa state.
 The exam was failed, there is dukha, and according to this classification, the pain or sorrow comes in the category of rajas; there is apreeti, rejection, aversion.
 Somebody who is unconcerned about passing or failing the exam would be indifferent, and this classification falls under tamas; there would be vishada or udasinata, indifference.

-In the description of tamas, a difference arises between the Samkhya view in the Bhagwad Gita is called Vishada Yoga, the yoga of depression.
-Here vishada is related to despair, but generally in Samkhya, vishada simply means indifference, where there is neither attraction not rejection, where things do not create an impression.
+The Samkhya view of tamas differs from the Bhagavad Gita‘s description of Vishada Yoga, the yoga of depression.
+Here vishada is related to despair, but generally in Samkhya, vishada simply means indifference, where there is neither attraction nor rejection, where things do not create an impression.
 Udasina implies the absence of impression but it is different to the quality of witnessing.
-Indifference is where the mind perceives something momentarily and then leaves it, whereas witnessing is a state of total awareness, where the mind observes the object, and sees the cause and effect of it.
+Indifference is where the mind perceives something momentarily and then leaves it, whereas witnessing is a state of total awareness, where the mind observes the object and sees the cause and effect of it.

-Minute awareness is witnessing , while indifferent perception and cognition that something exists is udasina.
+Minute awareness is witnessing, whereas indifferent perception and cognition that something exists is udasina.
 Simply looking at a lawn, for example, is cognition or perception; you see the grass.
-But if you look more closely with the attitude of witness, then you will notice the weeds in the grass.
-In the state of sthitaprajna, sakshi or drashta, you become the witness of the totality, but there is only a superficial awareness in the state of indifference.
-You see something , but there is no analysis.
+But if you look more closely at the attitude of a witness, then you will notice the weeds in the grass.
+In the state of sthitaprajna, Sakshi, or drashta, you become the witness of the totality, but there is only a superficial awareness in the state of indifference.
+You see something, but there is no analysis.
 In Samkhya, that is the meaning of vishada or udasina, cognition without the relationship of intellect.

 Therefore, the quality of indifference is classified as tamasic, while the quality of sakshi bhava or witnessing is sattwic.
 Sattwa is the symbol of knowledge.
 The sattwic state in itself is luminous and has the capacity to illuminate or reveal objects; therefore the swabhava or nature of sattwa is light.
 Because sattwa in itself is knowledge or wisdom, the cognition of objects, forms and experiences in the physical dimension happens due to the existence of sattwa.
 Furthermore, the nature of sattwa is to give pleasure happiness and joy at the mental level.
 So, one can say that contentment, satisfaction, euphoria, happiness, and bliss are the different effects of sattwa.
 Along with sattwa and preeti, we have illumination , prakasha.